kataw/kataw/test/__snapshot__/parser/declarations/function/type-parameters.md

 ✖ Expected a `;` - start: 378, end: 382
 ✖ Expected a `;` - start: 382, end: 384
 ✖ Expected a `;` - start: 412, end: 413
-✖ The parser expected to find a '}' to match the '{' token here - start: 412, end: 413
 ✖ Declaration or statement expected - start: 418, end: 421
 ✖ Expected a `;` - start: 427, end: 429